Do you want to improve engagement but are not sure where to start? Start with appreciation and watch engagement soar.

 This language is about doing something for the other person.
-Some examples are helping them with a task, taking over their responsibilities, or making it easier for them to do their job by doing something that would normally take up some of their time.
+Some examples are helping them with a task, taking over their responsibilities, or making it easier to do their job by doing something that would typically take up some of their time.

 - Do Something for Them: “Let me help you with that.”

 - Take Over Their Responsibility: “I’ll take care of the project so you can focus on your other tasks.”

 - Make It Easier For Someone to do their job: “Here are some resources I found that will help with your task.”